Combodo/iTop/.github/pull_request_template.md

 Don't remove these lines, check them once done.
 -->

+- [ ] If my PR is a bug fix or an enhancement, I opened an issue that got reviewed and approved by Combodo
 - [ ] I have performed a self-review of my code
 - [ ] I have tested all changes I made on an iTop instance
 - [ ] I have added a unit test, otherwise I have explained why I couldn't